Charlotte Harbor and Northern Railway: The Legend of José Gaspar

-Seaboard Air Line ownership
+1925-1967: Seaboard Air Line ownership

 In 1925, the line was leased by the Seaboard Air Line Railroad, who then fully purchased the line from the American Agricultural Chemicals Company a year later.
 This gave Seaboard direct access to the Boca Grande port.
-Almost immediately after the purchase, Seaboard began construction of a branch line from Hull (near Fort Ogden) to Fort Myers and Naples (via their Seaboard-All Florida Railway subsidiary).
-That route was completed in 1927.
+Almost immediately after the purchase, Seaboard began construction of its Fort Myers Subdivision, which branched off the line at Hull (near Fort Ogden) and ran south to Fort Myers and Naples.
+That route was completed in 1927 but was abandoned by 1952.

-Upon completion of the Fort Myers extension, the Seaboard Air Line operated the former Charlotte Harbor and Northern in three segments.
-Track from Mulberry to Bradley Junction was designated as the Agricola Subdivision.
-From Bradley Junction to Hull, the line was designated as the Fort Myers Subdivision (which also included Seaboard track north of Bradley Junction to Plant City and track to Fort Myers and Naples).
-Track south of Hull became the Boca Grande Subdivision.
-Seaboard passenger trains provided service on the line to both Boca Grande and to Fort Myers and Naples (the latter destinations were provided by Orange Blossom Special and West Coast Limited).
-However, passenger service to Fort Myers ended in 1933 and track to there was abandoned by 1952.
-By then, the Boca Grande Subdivision designation was expanded all the way to Bradley Junction.

-By 1940, two daily local passenger trains were still running the line to Boca Grande.
+The line became part of the Seaboard Air Line's Agricola Subdivision (later renamed the Achan Subdivision) north of Bradley Junction and the Boca Grande Subdivision south of there.
+Seaboard continued to provided service on the line to both Boca Grande as well as to Fort Myers and Naples when the Fort Myers Subdivision was active.
+By 1940, two daily local passenger trains were running the line to Boca Grande.
 Passenger service to Boca Grande was discontinued in 1958 shortly after the opening of the Boca Grande Causeway, which was the last passenger service to ever operate on the line.

 Later years

 The Seaboard Air Line Railroad merged with the Atlantic Coast Line Railroad in 1967.
 The merged company became the Seaboard Coast Line Railroad.

 Increased competition from the Rockport Terminal in the Tampa Bay area led to the closure of the Boca Grande Port in 1979.
-The abandonment and removal of the line from the port to just south of Arcadia in 1981 was a direct result of the closure.
+Due to the closure of the port, the Seaboard Coast Line (which was in the process of being merged into CSX Transportation at the time) abandoned and removed the line from the port to just south of Arcadia in 1981.

+Current conditions

+As of 2025, the track between Mulberry and Arcadia is the only active track remaining of the Charlotte Harbor and Northern Railway.
+The northernmost seven miles of the line (between Mulberry and Bradley Junction) still operates as CSX's Achan Subdivision.
+Track from Bradley Junction to just north of Arcadia (along with former Seaboard track from Bradley Junction west to Edison Junction) is now part of CSX's Brewster Subdivision.
+Seminole Gulf Railway owns the southernmost four miles of the remaining line in Arcadia, who also operates the connecting ex-ACL route south to Punta Gorda and Fort Myers.